withpulp/castmaker/README.md

 Add your domain to `src/CNAME`

-To deploy to github pages run: `build:gh`
+To deploy to github pages: `npm run build:gh`

 Make sure you update your registrars DNS to point to github's IP